-Production Enhancement - Heifer Development Mel Pence DVM, MS, PAS, Diplomate ABVP (beef cattle) University of Georgia, College of Veterinary Medicine
+Beef Heifer Development Mel Pence DVM, MS, PAS, Diplomate ABVP (beef cattle) University of Georgia, College of Veterinary Medicine

 The goal of heifer development is to maximize reproductive efficiency in our herds.
-For a cow/calf producer, the major critical control point for profit is weaning a live calf each year.
+Reproductive efficiency is the number of live calves weaned from the number of cows/heifers exposed to the bull.
+For a cow/calf producer, the major critical control point for profit is weaning a live calf each year from as many cows possible.
 That is more important to our bottom line than the weight of the calves or the quality of the calf we produce.
+It costs us the same amount of money to have a cow around that produces a calf each 12 months as one that produces a calf every 14 months.
+The one just gives us more income for the cost of production.
 So how do we achieve this goal?
 First let's discuss three critical parameters related to our production.